-- Effective 1 April 2018, long-term capital gains arising on transfer of equity shares in a company or a unit of equity oriented mutual fund or a unit of business trust (on which securities transaction tax [STT] has been paid) shall be taxable at the rate of 10% (without any indexation benefit).
-However, there is no tax on gains up to INR 100,000.
+- Effective 1 April 2018, long-term capital gains arising on transfer of equity shares in a company or a unit of equity oriented mutual fund or a unit of business trust (on which STT has been paid) will be taxable at the rate of 10% (without any indexation benefit).
+However, there is no tax on capital gains up to INR 100,000.
 For transaction of sale effective 1 April 2018, in respect of above-mentioned capital assets already held from a date prior to 31 January 2018, the cost of acquisition would be determined as the higher of the following:

 - Actual cost of acquisition.